Skip to main content

 Menstrual cups

 Menstrual cups, on the other hand, are designed to collect menstrual fluid rather than absorb it.
-That’s another strategy to keep leaks from happening.
-Cups are also reusable, so some people prefer using them instead of tampons and pads.
+That’s another strategy to help keep leaks from happening.
+Some cups are also reusable, so some people prefer using them instead of tampons and pads.

-• CVS Health® menstrual cup.
-Made of 100 percent medical-grade silicone, this cup comes in two sizes so you can find the one that best fits your body.
+• CVS Health menstrual cup.
+Made of 100 percent medical-grade silicone, this cup comes in two sizes so people can find the one that best fits their body.
 It contains no BPA (bisphenol A), dyes, natural rubber latex or plastic, and there are no added chemicals.

-• Softdisc menstrual Disc.
-These are disposable menstrual cups, so they can be thrown out and don’t have to be sterilized in between.
-They might be considered a happy medium between a tampon and a reusable cup.
-They offer up to 12 hours of protection per wear and are also nontoxic and hypoallergenic.
+• Softdisc menstrual disc.
+These are disposable menstrual cups that might be considered a happy medium between a tampon and a reusable cup.
+They offer up to 12 hours of protection per wear, and they are also nontoxic and hypoallergenic.

 So, start packing that beach towel and sunblock.
-Using the most suitable menstrual products can help make your time in the water worry-free all year long.
+Using the most suitable menstrual products can help make that time in the water worry-free all year long.

 You may also like